-Air Sealing Your Home Near Portland, Vancouver, Salem, Eugene, and Roseburg
+Air Sealing Your Home Near Portland, Salem, Eugene, and Roseburg

 You wouldn’t leave a window open on a cold night during winter with the furnace going full tilt.
 Likewise, you would not have an open window on a hot summer day while running the AC.
 But that’s exactly what you’re doing if you haven’t air sealed your home!

-Air sealing is a way to improve the comfort of your home by making it airtight in all the right places to boost your indoor air quality while lowering your energy bills.
+Air sealing is a way to improve the comfort of your home by making it airtight in all the right places to boost your energy efficiency and improve indoor air quality while lowering your energy bills.

 Josh Lowe’s Dr. Energy Saver provides air sealing and testing services in Western Oregon and SW Washington.
 As one part of our home energy evaluation, we will help you determine the best ways to save energy by sealing air leaks that exist in your ducts, in walls and attic floors, in your basement or crawl space, and elsewhere in the home.

 Doing so will save lost energy and dollars year-round.
 Moreover, your home will now be more comfortable.
 With our air sealing service, rooms that overheat in the summer because of hot air infiltration will become cool, and rooms that are cool and drafty in the winter because of cold air infiltration will become warm.

 What many homeowners do not realize is that it’s not uncommon for a home to have the equivalent of an open window’s worth of air leakage, even when every window is shut tightly!

 Air Sealing in OR & Southwest WA

 Heat can find its way out of the home through a wide variety of gaps, cracks, and holes in all parts of the house.
 With our blower door test and home energy audit, we can quantify how much air is leaking out of your house and pinpoint the leaks.